Whiteknight/whiteknight.github.com/stage/pcc_refactors_again.md

 user.
 Making these changes won't necessarily improve performance by themselves, however.

+As an aside, A call basically consists of three things as far as Parrot is
+concerned: An invocable object (like a Sub PMC), the arguments (in the form of a CallContext PMC), and an optional return continution to jump back to when the invocation is complete.
+We should be exposing all these objects directly to the user, and making calls using two invoke ops:

+    invoke sub, callcontext, retcontinuation
+    invoke sub, callcontext

+Since the invocant to a method call is passed as the first argument in the CallContext, we don't need other forms of these opcodes to pass in a separate invocant, like Parrot provides now.
+However, I wont get too far off track with this discussion, I can talk about some of the ops we have (and how they need to change) in later posts if necessary.

-The next thing to see is that the argument-related ops, `set_args`, `get_params`, `set_returns` and `get_results` are all variadic.
+The next thing to see in the example above is that the argument-related ops `set_args`, `get_params`, `set_returns` and `get_results` are all variadic.
 In fact, they are the only variadic ops in the entire system and there is more than a little bit of logic throughout Parrot core that could be simplified if we got rid of them complete.
 What we do is this: The signature tells the number and the types of the various arguments.
 Each argument is a pointer stored directly in the bytecode stream.
 When we loop over the signature, we dereference subsequent locations in the bytecode stream to fetch the values, and push them into the CallContext from there.
 Life will get a little bit easier for people working on compilers and related tools (disassemblers, code analyzers, etc) if we don't have these kinds of ops.
 It isn't a concern for most users, but then again having better tools can help those people too.

 The set opcodes, `set_args` and `set_returns` loop over the signature and push values from the caller context into the CallContext PMC for the call.